campg2j003/jfw_nsh/readme.md

-(This file last updated 2016-09-21 for JFW.nsh dated 2016-09-21.)
+(This file last updated 2017-09-18 for JFW.nsh dated 2016-09-21.)
 Jaws script installer
 Written by Dang Manh Cuong <dangmanhcuong@gmail.com> and Gary Campbell <campg2003@gmail.com>
-This installer requires the NSIS program from http://nsis.sourceforge.net
+This installer requires the NSIS program from http://nsis.sourceforge.net version 3.0 or later.

 # Features:
 - Installs into all English versions of Jaws.
 This will be true as long as Freedom Scientific does not change the place to put scripts.